The Dover, St Margaret’s and Martin Mill Light Railway Company (Light Railway Company), formed in 1909, was owned by:

 DHB withdrew its proposal to close the Western entrance and focused on increasing the number of coal sidings at the Eastern Dockyard.
 It was clear that this was to enable the export of coal from Pearson Dorman Long’s Snowdown and Betteshanger collieries.
 In 1931 Southern Railway paid to have a low coal staithe built adjacent to Tilden Smith’s giant staithe.
 It was designed to take ten hours to load 5,000 tons of coal and cost £22,000.
 The first ship to be loaded was the Kenneth Hawksfield that took on board 2,400-tons from Snowdown Colliery on 19 April 1932.

 Although it was suggested that a rail link would be built through a tunnel from the Eastern Arm to join the Deal railway line at Kearsney, until such time the Sea Front railway was to be used.
-It was anticipated that the railway would be in use 14-hours a day and would carry 800,000tons of coal a year together with scrap iron and oil for refuelling ships.
+It was anticipated that the new railway line would be in use 14-hours a day and would carry 800,000tons of coal a year together with scrap iron and oil for refuelling ships.
 The coal was transported on the Sea Front Railway.

 The first train from Snowdown Colliery at 09.00 and in the next 23-hours, 18 trainloads of coal was carried on the Sea Front Railway line choking its whole course with dust.
 17,000 Dovorians signed a petition that was sent to the House of Lords.
 Parliament restricted the use of the Railway to carrying a maximum of 500,000 tons of coal a year and only during day light.
 In 1933, Parliament approved a DHB Bill for a 1.75-mile railway line from the Kearsney junction, on the Deal line, through a tunnel to the Eastern dockyard.
 Although this would have obviated the need of the Sea Front Railway to carry coal, with the death of Sir William Crundall, the Chairman of DHB, in 1934, the scheme was abandoned as too expensive.